ikatson/rqbit/README.md

 # rqbit - bittorrent client in Rust

-**rqbit** is a bittorrent client and server written in Rust.
+**rqbit** is a bittorrent client written entirely in Rust.
 Has HTTP API and Web UI, and can be used as a library.

+Also has a desktop app built with [Tauri](https://tauri.app/) (on Windows and OSX).

 ## Usage quick start